 Community Welfare and Human Services» open the printable major» search for more Areas of Study

-This major provides students the opportunity to study policy and practice in welfare, education and community services.
+The Community Welfare and Human Services major provides students the opportunity to study policy and practice in welfare, education and community services.
 It prepares students for innovative and creative employment in the dynamic community welfare sector and the broad arena of human services.
-Drawing on an experience based model of learning, the course equips students for capacity building for individuals, families, groups, communities and organisations to create a more just, equitable, and sustainable society.
+Drawing on an experience-based model of learning, the course equips students for capacity building for individuals, families, groups, communities and organisations to create a more just, equitable, and sustainable society.

 Students who graduate with a major in Community Welfare and Social Services find employment in community organisations, local government, and state or federal government areas which focus on people.
-Some examples include:
+Areas include children's services, health, housing, juvenile justice, family support, women and children's crisis support and refuges, and cultural and recreational projects.

 Community Welfare and Human Service workers are also concerned with extending social research influence in the pursuit of social justice goals in international contexts and related professions.
 Some graduates may pursue a social research career or engage in various forms of social research within their welfare and human services practice.